 Policy Requirements

 What requirements exist in state and district policy regarding the length of the school day?

 Week?

 Year?

 Other Factors

 What other factors influence the length of the school day and year?

 Special program requirements, etc.?

+Defense and often ask ask ask ask.

 Before and after school care?

 Student transportation?

-•